Don't Let Writer's Block Stop You: How to Fire Your Inner Editor and Write

 But now, in front of the window that all great authors sit before, you have to write it.
 You need to get The Beginning on the page.

-Problem is you've been saying that for days and weeks.
-Even years.
+Problem is you've been saying that for days.
+Weeks.
+GASP.
+You've been sayin git for years.
 And what do you have to show for it?
 Some well-plotted excuses, no doubt.
 Some creative segues to new conversations when someone asks how your writing is going.

 Giving Your Inner Editor the Pink Slip

-When I was sixteen, I decided I wanted to play soccer.
+When I was 16, I decided I wanted to play soccer.
 At the time, running was my thing.
-I dabbled in basketball, but all I did well in that sport was the running part, from one end of the court to the other.
-Sometimes, the ball even made it down there with me.
 But I had just moved in with a new foster family and they all played soccer.
 I wanted in.
 I had seen plenty of games.
-I could do that.
 Visualization, right?
 How hard can it be?
 Just visualize it...

 My new foster father, however, had a quality I wasn't quite used to: honesty.
 He told me that if I wanted to learn to play soccer and have fun and horse around, he'll teach me.
 But if I wanted to learn soccer just to be on the high school soccer team, it was way too late.
 It turns out that in soccer, you have to sort of, you know, learn some skills and stuff.
 You have to practice.